EmilRamsvik/Digital-Garden/docs/Books/Book Reviews/Churchill.md

 - *He had not appreciated the extent to which the losses of the Great War and the social and political crises of the 1930s had sapped military morale.*

-- *When Italian ciphers were broken in July 1941).
+- *When Italian ciphers were broken in July 1941.
 The Bletchley code-breakers – as many as 10,000 men and women by the end of the war – were, as Churchill put it, ‘the geese who laid the golden eggs’ and who, just as importantly, ‘never cackled’.*

 - *During the militarily disastrous Black Week in the Boer War, Queen Victoria had said, ‘We are not interested in the possibilities of defeat; they do not exist.’
 Churchill had three copies of that quotation made, which he now placed along the Cabinet table.*

-- *He said that if he did ever have to make such a speech, it would end with the words: ‘The hour has come; kill the Hun.’179 He also intended to use the phrase, ‘You can always take one with you.’*
+- *He said that if he did ever have to make such a speech, it would end with the words: ‘The hour has come; kill the Hun.
+He also intended to use the phrase, ‘You can always take one with you.’*

 - *On 30 May, he told Gort that once no further organized resistance was possible at Dunkirk he was ordered to ‘capitulate formally and to avoid useless slaughter*